g-vega-cl/Pokemon-deck-generator/README.md

 * If the user names it's deck something really long, the cards break.
 Next release fix.

 * At the moment, in the navbar: Deck List and Deck Details are the same page.
-If you click the deck details tab in
+If you click the deck details tab, you will see an alert.

+* Setting up tests is in progress.
+The code will be tested by next release.
+This is tech debt.

+* A loading page for when a deck is being generated will be added in the next release.

 # Pokemon rules: